Roy L. Sturgeon

 Abbreviations & Acronyms

-For help in deciphering abbreviations & acronyms, see:
+For help with deciphering (or creating) them, see: